UWPCE-PythonCert/ProgrammingInPython/source/modules/Unicode.rst

 (This is only required on Py2 -- the UTF-8 encoding is default for Python 3)

 2) Escape the Unicode characters:

+Either by its hexadecimal value, or its name:

 .. code-block:: python